 By far the most common office software in the world is the Microsoft Office package.
 The business world is full of people who are carrying around memos written in Microsoft Word, spreadsheets done up in Microsoft Excel, and business presentations done in Microsoft Powerpoint.
-If you want to meet the industry standards and have your Oakville real estate listings files be compatible with the computers the other companies you work with use, you'll have to shell out the money to pay for a business license for this most popular of suites.
+If you want to meet the industry standards and have your real estate listing files for example, be compatible with the computers the other companies you work with use, you'll have to shell out the money to pay for a business license for this most popular of suites.

-However, if you're setting up a small business and you can't afford to buy an expensive suite of proprietary programs, there are also open source imitation software products that you can download for free, such as Open Office, which has the same functionality at Microsoft Office and can even save files in formats that will be compatible with the computers over at Lawn Care Waterloo if you need to send them something.
+However, if you're setting up a small business and you can't afford to buy an expensive suite of proprietary programs, there are also open source imitation software products that you can download for free, such as Open Office, which has the same functionality at Microsoft Office and can even save files in formats that will be compatible with the computers over at your competition if you need to send them something.
 There are also more limited programs that come with different brands of computer, such as the Apple Works suite.
 You might also choose to use a web-based type of software such as Google Docs to free up space on the computers.

 Whatever type of software you use, keeping it up to date will have to be a priority or you will find compatibility programs, security issues, and glitches plaguing your work.
-In a small office that auctions Claude Monet paintings, you can probably handle this yourself, but in a large office with many employees, you will have to set up a separate position or department to handle software and computer updates on behalf of the other employees.
+In a small office that auctions artwork, you can probably handle this yourself, but in a large office with many employees, you will have to set up a separate position or department to handle software and computer updates on behalf of the other employees.
 For advice on figuring out which program is best for your needs, how each program works, and what these programs can do for your business, read through some of the articles on our website.